All Episodes

 That is, it's not unprecedented, but it's weird.

-You know, if the Republican Party knows what it's doing, you know, you've heard Trump talk about the uh need for this convention to have showbiz, that it's boring otherwise.
+I mean, the focus of particularly this convention, you know, if the Republican Party knows what it's doing, you know, you've heard Trump talk about the need for this convention to have showbiz, that it's boring otherwise.

-They don't need to do anything other than let things match.
+They don't need to do anything other than let things.

-If you if you go to a contested convention and you have floor votes where the the uh outcome is unknown, you're gonna have tune-in factor like they've never had for a convention, like not since 1976.
+If you go to a contested convention and you have floor votes where the outcome is unknown, you're going to have tune-in factor like they've never had for a convention, like not since 1976.

 The show biz is simply drama, and the drama comes from an outcome not being known.

-So if the convention starts and there's not a nominee, I guarantee you, the only place you're gonna want to be as an elected Republican is in Cleveland, where this convention's gonna be, because that's the only thing it's gonna be covered.
+So if the convention starts and there's not a nominee, I guarantee you, the only place you're going to want to be as an elected Republican is in Cleveland where this convention is going to be, because that's the only thing that's going to be covered.

-You're not gonna be covered back in your home state of Rhode Island or Maine or whatever while the action is hot and heavy in Cleveland, even if there is a nominee, even if it's Trump at 1237 before the convention.
+You're not going to be covered back in your home state of Rhode Island or Maine or whatever while the action is hot and heavy in Cleveland, even if there is a nominee, even if it's Trump at 1237 before the convention, there's still going to be fireworks.

-The floor votes, you know the the rules are still gonna have to be written.
+The floor votes, the rules are still going to have to be written.

-Trump as the nominee is gonna be fighting for control of the convention, fighting for Control of the logistics and of the agenda.
+Trump, as the nominee, is going to be fighting for control of the convention, fighting for control of the logistics and of the agenda.

 Not playoffs, regular season.